wp-plugins/highlight-search-terms/readme.txt

 = What does it do? =

-This low impact plugin uses only two action hooks, **init** to insert the jQuery library (already included in your WordPress package) and **wp_footer** to add a custom jQuery extension to your page source code.
+This low impact plugin uses only two action hooks, **init** to insert the jQuery library (already included in your WordPress package) and **wp_head** to add a custom jQuery extension to your page source code.
 The jQuery extension that runs after the page has loaded, wraps all found search terms on that page in `<span class="hilite term-N"> ... </span>` tags, where N is a number starting with 0 for the first term used in the search phrase increasing 1 for each additional term used.
 A (part of a) search phrase wrapped in quotes is considered as a single term.

 = What do I need to do? =